wp-plugins/wplr-sync/readme.txt

 1. Upload `wp-lrsync` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. In 'Media', there is a new WP/LR Sync section.
-Check it out :)
+3. Install the Lightroom plugin from here: http://apps.meow.fr/wplr-sync
+4. Synchronize everything :)

 == Upgrade Notice ==